IFlowly/python-iflowly-sdk/README.md

-# python-iflowly-sdk
+# IFlowly Python SDK

-SDK Python Wrapper for IFlowly APIs
+An SDK wrapper abstraction in Python for IFlowly APIs.